dint-dev/universal_html/README.md

   * _dart:svg_
   * _dart:web_gl_

-Any attempt to use these APIs will ead to _UnimplementedException_.
+Any attempt to use these APIs will throw _UnimplementedException_.
 The libraries are available in:
   * package:universal_html/(libraryName).dart
   * package:universal_html/prefer_sdk/(libraryName).dart
   * package:universal_html/prefer_universal/(libraryName).dart